Local foley artist continues his work in the film industry - FortSaskOnline.com

 Chris Szott from Sherwood Park has a fairly unique job.

-The 28-year old is a foley artist, someone who re-performs the everyday sounds for films, tv shows and live theatre.
+The 28-year old is a foley artist, someone who re-performs the everyday sounds for films, TV shows and live theatre.

-"I did an internship in Belgium and I was exposed to a lot of the audio post production process and part of that was foley.
+"I did an internship in Belgium and I was exposed to a lot of the audio post-production process and part of that was foley.
 I was kind of just enamored from the get-go and I came back and tried to teach myself and learn as much as I could," explained Szott.

 After returning home, Szott did his best to connect with other foley artists to ask for their advice on how he could improve his skills.
 Eventually, he became friends with Canadian foley artist Andy Malcolm, who offered him an apprenticeship in Toronto.